 - Appoint a nominating committee to establish a slate of officers.

 - Appoint other Association officials as deemed necessary and approved by the Board.

 - Set agendas for Board and Association meetings and officially open and adjourn all such meetings.

 - Vice President.
 The Vice President shall:

-- Carry out all duties of the President, in absence of the President or when the offices is prematurely vacated.
+- Carry out all duties of the President in absence of the President or when the office is prematurely vacated.

 - Arrange for venues and food service at Association meetings.

 - Select, schedule and make necessary arrangements for speakers, other programs and Association meetings.

 - Discharge other assignments made by the President.

 - Deposit funds, pay bills and maintain the checking account.